-12.1 Performance Measures.
-The performance goals upon which the payment or vesting of an Award to a Covered Employee that is intended to qualify as Performance-Based Compensation shall be limited to the following Performance Measures:
+- 12.1 Performance Measures.
+The performance goals upon which the payment or vesting of an Award depends may include, without limitation, the following Performance Measures:

 - (a) Net earnings or net income (before or after taxes);

 - (b) Earnings per share (basic or diluted);

 - (c) Net sales or revenue growth;

 - (d) Net operating profit;

-- (e) Return measures (including, but not limited to, return on assets, capital, invested capital, equity, sales, or revenue);

-- (f) Cash flow (including, but not limited to, throughput, operating cash flow, free cash flow, cash flow return on equity, and cash flow return on investment);

-- (g) Earnings before or after taxes, interest, depreciation, and/or amortization;

-- (h) Earnings before taxes;

-- (i) Gross or operating margins;

-- (j) Corporate value measures;

-- (k) Capital expenditures;

-- (1) Unit volumes;

-- (m) Productivity ratios;

-- (n) Share price (including, but not limited to, growth measures and total shareholder return);

-- (o) Cost or expense;

-- (p) Margins (including, but not limited to, debt or profit);

-- (q) Operating efficiency;

-- (r) Working capital targets or any element thereof;

-- (s) Expense targets;

-- (t) Economic value added or EVA® (net operating profit after tax minus the sum of capital multiplied by the cost of capital);

-- (u) Strategic milestones (including, but not limited to, debt reduction, improvement of cost of debt, equity or capital, completion of projects, achievement of synergies or integration objectives, or improvements to

-- credit rating, inventory turnover, weighted average cost of capital, implementation of significant new processes, productivity or production, product quality, and any combination of the foregoing); - (v) Strategic sustainability metrics (including, but not limited to, corporate governance, consumer advocacy, enterprise risk management, employee development, and portfolio restructuring); and - (w) Gross, operating, stockholder equity, or net worth.
+- (e) Return measures (including, but not limited to, return on assets, capital, invested capital, equity, sales, or revenue); - (f) Cash flow (including, but not limited to, throughput, operating cash flow, free cash flow, cash flow return on equity, and cash flow return on investment); - (g) Earnings before or after taxes, interest, depreciation, and/or amortization; - (h) Earnings before taxes; - (i) Gross or operating margins; - (j) Corporate value measures; - (k) Capital expenditures; - (l) Unit volumes; - (m) Productivity ratios; - (n) Share price (including, but not limited to, growth measures and total shareholder return); - (o) Cost or expense; - (p) Margins (including, but not limited to, debt or profit); - (q) Operating efficiency; - (r) Working capital targets or any element thereof; - (s) Expense targets; - (t) Economic value added or EVA® (net operating profit after tax minus the sum of capital multiplied by the cost of capital); - (u) Strategic milestones (including, but not limited to, debt reduction, improvement of cost of debt, equity or capital, completion of projects, achievement of synergies or integration objectives, or improvements to credit rating, inventory turnover, weighted average cost of capital, implementation of significant new processes, productivity or production, product quality, and any combination of the foregoing); - (v) Strategic sustainability metrics (including, but not limited to, corporate governance, consumer advocacy, enterprise risk management, employee development, and portfolio restructuring); and

+(w) Gross, operating, stockholder equity, or net worth.